 if the installer file is named

 setup.exe, you would run:

-XQuartz will open (if it isn't already), and soon you will see a regular graphical Windows installer.
+A window will pop up with a regular graphical Windows installer.
 Click through it, and you're done!

 Open up the Terminal and run this to get to your Program Files folder:

 Run ls to see what programs you have installed.
 Pick a program,

 and enter its directory using cd.
 (If the folder has a space in it,

 you must type a \ before the space.
 For example,